hgaps/conflicts/README.md

 Now, I continue working locally with GPA, but I want to push to remote GPA, not Main.

 Adding new line to differentiate local main from gpa. this is the line

+Adding a new line to differentiate Locan Main with local GPA